Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return a * b

-In this function, the types of a and b are unknown.
-Consequently, developers or IDEs reading the code cannot accurately infer the types.
+In this function, the types of a and b are unknown; therefore developers or the IDE cannot accurately infer the types.

 def multiply(a: int, b: int) -> int: